-When you have realised that your addiction is taking over your life, you might have decided to take the steps necessary to turn your life around.
+When you have realized that your addiction is taking over your life, you might have decided to take the steps necessary to turn your life around.
 You might have completed a rehabilitation program and are now attending either Alcoholics Anonymous or Narcotics Anonymous.
 These are great places to help support you after you have completed a rehab program.
 But how do you get the most out of these places, and how do you work your program?

-What are the Anonymous groups?
+What Are the Anonymous Groups?

 At this moment in time, there are over 2 million people who are using their local AA or NA group as a source of support on their road to recovery.
 There is no fee or subscription to pay, you just need to support others as you are supported.
 The groups have been so successful, they are regularly recommended as part of the many rehabilitation programs.

-What is the 12 Step Program?
+What Is the 12-Step Program?

 There is a lot of anecdotal evidence that shows that fully immersing yourself in steps and applying them to every area of your life can massively help with your recovery.
-And, the better that your recovery is, the more likely you can help people recover too.
+And, the better your recovery is, the more likely you can help people recover too.
 This is an important step in your own recovery that allows you to take on the responsibility of caring for another person in the program.

-If you need to use the 12 Step Program to help you with your addiction, you will not just be changing your life by getting rid of your addiction.
+If you need to use the 12-Step Program to help you with your addiction, you will not just be changing your life by getting rid of your addiction.
 As you work through the steps, you will experience emotional and spiritual growth.
 You can work through the program as quickly or slowly as you need to.
 If you need to go back a step or two, you can.
 The steps are always there to help you move forward.
 And even if you work hard at them and never seem to make it to the last few steps, you will still be on a journey of self-discovery and sobriety.